osg-htc/docs/docs/common/yum.md

 ### Enable the "extras" OS repositories

-Some packages depend on packages in the "extras" repositories of your OS, and you should ensure that those repositories are enabled.
+Some packages depend on packages in the "extras" repositories of your OS, so you must ensure that those repositories are enabled.

-The instructions for this vary based on distribution:
+The instructions for this vary based on your OS:

 - On Scientific Linux, install the `yum-conf-extras` RPM package, and ensure that the `sl-extras` repo in `/etc/yum.repos.d/sl-extras.repo` is enabled.